aws/amazon-neptune-for-graphql/README.md

 The Amazon Neptune utility for GraphQL&trade; is a Node.js command-line utility to help with the creation and maintenance of a GraphQL API for the Amazon Neptune Database or Neptune Analytics graph.
 It is a no-code solution for a GraphQL resolver when GraphQL queries have a variable number of input parameters and return a variable number of nested fields.

 If you **start from a Neptune database with data**, the utility discovers the graph database schema including nodes, edges, properties and edges cardinality.
 This database schema is then used to generate the GraphQL schema with the directives required to map the GraphQL types to the graph databases nodes and edges, and auto-generate the resolver code.
-We optimized the resolver code to reduce the latency of querying Amazon Neptune by returning only the data requested by the GraphQL query. *(Note: the utility works only for Property Graph databases, not RDF yet)*
+We optimized the resolver code to reduce the latency of querying Amazon Neptune by returning only the data requested by the GraphQL query.

+> [!NOTE]
+>
+> This utility works for Property Graph databases only.
+Support for RDF has not yet been added.

 You can also **start with a GraphQL schema with your types and an empty Neptune database**.
 The utility will process your starting GraphQL schema and inference the directives required to map it to the Neptune database graph nodes and edges.
 You can also **start with a GraphQL schema with the directives**, that you have modified or created.